 A per se charge focuses solely on whether the driver’s blood or breath alcohol content (BAC) was above the legal limit, now.08 percent in all 50 states.
 When attempting to prove a per se charge, the prosecutor focuses on the driver’s BAC to prove that the driver was impaired or affected by alcohol.

-Chemical testing of the blood, breath or urine is therefore central to the per se charge, where the defendant is accused of driving above the legal limit.
-However, chemical tests are also a critical aspect of the common law drunk driving case, which focuses on whether or not the driver was impaired.
+Chemical testing of the blood, breath, or urine is therefore central to the per se charge, where the defendant is accused of driving above the legal limit.
+However, chemical tests are also a critical aspect of the common law in a drunk driving case, which focuses on whether or not the driver was impaired.
 This is because many experts believe that all drivers are impaired once they are above a certain BAC.

-Some forensic experts believe that everyone is impaired when their BAC reaches.10 percent, some .08 percent, and the most conservative think that everyone is under the influence at .05 percent BAC.
+Some forensic experts believe that everyone is impaired when their BAC reaches.10 percent, others .08 percent, and the most conservative think that everyone is under the influence at .05 percent BAC.
 Therefore, it is vital that a DUI defense lawyer be able to successfully address these issues to advance their client’s cause.

-In a drunk driving court case, a chemical test refusal is a “special allegation” that, if proven, results in mandatory jail terms, lengthier alcohol education programs, and a jury instruction that allows jurors to consider the refusal to test as consciousness of guilt.
+In a drunk driving court case, a chemical test refusal is a special allegation that, if proven, results in mandatory jail terms, lengthier alcohol education programs, and a jury instruction that allows jurors to consider the refusal to test as consciousness of guilt.

-Chemical testing in drunk driving cases or DUI drug arrests involves the testing of bodily fluids – blood, breath, or urine.
+Chemical testing in drunk driving cases or DUI drug arrests involves the testing of bodily fluids: blood, breath, or urine.
 In most states, when someone is accused of driving under the influence of alcohol, he or she has a right to take either a breath or a blood test.